Drug And Alcohol Rehab Centers That Take Cigna Insurance

 This question’s answer depends on the policy and plan that you choose.
 After you meet your deductible, Cigna will cover a percentage of the cost based on your coinsurance and out-of-pocket costs for the treatment itself.
 You also are responsible for any copays that might include prescriptions, drug tests, and doctor’s appointments.

-Four Metal Categories For Plans
+Four Metal Categories For Cigna Plans

 Health Insurance plans fall into four metal categories: bronze, silver, gold, and platinum.
 If you decide to purchase health insurance through The Marketplace on The Exchange on healthcare.gov, an online shopping center, you will find differences in portioning of your health care bills.
-Shopping within these categories makes shopping for insurance a little simpler in some perspectives.
+Shopping within these categories makes shopping for insurance a little simpler from some perspectives.

 Each plan separates what you pay and what your insurance pays, but a portion of your care will be covered.
 Some are completely covered if they are in-network with your plan.
 You will still have copays often.
 Know that within the metal plans there can be differing deductibles and coinsurance so once you choose, make sure to read into the specifics of what you need.